Ron Rivera says Ryan Fitzpatrick will face competition, doesn’t rule out drafting a QB

 “I like to try to judge people from the first opportunity you have to meet, preferably in person,” he said.
 “When you’re face to face, you can’t hide a lot of things. … We weren’t able to get together with any of these young men during the combine like we did last year.
 That’s probably the biggest disappointment.”

-Yet, despite the continued limitations, Rivera expressed optimism about the team’s additions, and the progress of its rebuild that started 15 months ago.
-With an overhauled front office and a roster that has been strengthened at several positions, Rivera believes Washington is well-positioned for the next critical phase of the offseason.
+Despite the continued limitations, Rivera expressed optimism about the team’s additions and the progress of its rebuild that started 15 months ago.
+With an overhauled front office and a roster that has been strengthened at several positions, Rivera believes Washington is well positioned for the next critical phase of the offseason.

 “We still have, again, about four more weeks until we get to the draft,” he said.
 “But I think we’ve done a good enough job to put ourselves in a position where, now as we look at the draft, we’re not necessarily pressed to have to as much as we can do as we want to.”